ashank2/MBTA-Web-App-Project/README.md

 # MBTA-Web-App-Project
-This is the base repository for Web App project.
-Please read the [instructions](instructions.md) for details.
+This is the base repository for our Web App project.

 ## Project Writeup and Reflection:
 Team Members: Aryan Shanker and Joshua Bell.

-## Project Overview
-Writing

-# MBTA Web App Project

-**Team Members:**
-- Joshua Bell
-- Aryan Shanker

 ---